Dosclic98/EELang/README.md

 ### Building with the reference backend and running the unit tests

-To compile exampleLang with the reference backend of the MAL compiler and then run the unit tests, execute the following command from the `exampleLang` directory:
+To compile EELang with the reference backend of the MAL compiler and then run the unit tests, execute the following command from the `EELang` directory:

 ```
 mvn test